The Disparity of Online Vs Retail In-Store Prices

 The underlying value of a diamond is determined by a complex mechanism of market demand and physical attributes of the diamond.
 I’ve written extensively about the factors that affect the price of a diamond in this article.

 Beyond the intrinsic value of a diamond, the prices of diamonds sold by retailers are subjected to a mark up in order for the seller to make a profit.
 In general, you can expect an online retailer to have significantly lower markups compared to traditional brick and mortar stores.
+For jewelers looking to expand their network and connect with customers efficiently, Digital Business Cards provide an easy way to share contact information and establish trust with buyers in both digital and in-person interactions.

 Here’s why: